-At times, when there’s absolutely no hope in repairing your damaged, beat-up and well-worn gear it’s good to make an investment and buy new.
-At other times, purchasing products at full price isn’t an option…but it can seem risky to go for used or discounted gear if you don’t know where to look.
+We here at Bearfoot Theory encourage every outdoor enthusiast to use their gear for as long as possible as a way to reduce waste and minimize our environmental footprint.
+However, when there’s absolutely no hope in repairing your damaged, beat-up, and well-worn gear it’s good to make an investment and buy new.
+But we are well aware that new gear can be very expensive and purchasing products at full price isn’t always an option.
+On the flip side, it can also seem risky to go for used or discounted gear if you don’t know where to look.

 We’ve been there before too and discovered that the world of discounted and used gear isn’t as scary as you might think.
-In fact, hunting down good quality, cheap outdoor gear is pretty simple and well, fun — let’s be honest, there’s nothing like scoring a great deal.
+In fact, hunting down good quality, cheap outdoor gear is pretty simple and fun — let’s be honest, there’s nothing like scoring a great deal!

 Ready to save?
 Here are the best places to buy discounted gear in stores and online.

 The Clymb is an online shop that has daily and weekly deals on outdoor gear, apparel, and equipment from big-name brands.
 You’ll need to become a member, which is free, and then you can score up to 80% off on all types of gear including bikes, skis and snowboards, apparel, and so much more.
 The deals don’t last for long, though, so you’ll need to act fast if you see a discounted piece of gear that you love.

 The Clymb also has discounted trips all over the world, so sign up for your next adventure!

 Run by the gearheads at Backcountry.Com, Steep and Cheap is an online outdoor retailer that offers daily steals and bargain prices for the deal-hungry shoppers out there.
 You can find big-name brands, daily deals, plus plenty of apparel and equipment to get geared up for an epic time outside.